glotzerlab/gsd/doc/schema-hoomd.rst

 remain small.
 For example, a simulation with point particles where orientation is always (1,0,0,0) would not write any orientation chunk to the file.

+*N* may be zero.
+When *N* is zero, an index entry may be written for a data chunk with no actual data written to the file for that chunk.

 ================================= ========= ====== ==== ======= ================
 Name                              Category  Type   Size Default Units
 ================================= ========= ====== ==== ======= ================